AbdoCourse1/getting-and-cleaning-data_project/CodeBook.md

 ```
 y_train <- test/y_train.txt : 7352 rows, 1 columns
 ```
-contains train data of activities’code labels
+contains train data of activitiesâ€™code labels

-**The run_analysis.R script performs the 5 steps required in the course project’s definition.**
+**The run_analysis.R script performs the 5 steps required in the course projectâ€™s definition.**

-1- Merges the training and the test sets to create one data set.
+**1- Merges the training and the test sets to create one data set.**

 X (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function.